mayank-bharwal/CSC207-GYMULI-/README.md

 1. Download the ZIP file of the repository by clicking on the green code button.
 2. In your IDE of choice, navigate to the "Main" class in the app subfolder of src and press the run button.
+3. The Recommendation use case is implemented on console for Phase1, please UserDataAccessObject.main() to check it.

 ## File Structure